Bridging Functional and Representational Similarity via Usable Information: Experiments

 \section{Experiments}

-In this section, we train several models across multiple datasets and compare all intermediate layers of every model pair with each other.
+In this section, we evaluate 58 trained models (spanning 14 distinct architectures) across multiple datasets, and compare every intra-dataset model pair with each other to yield 12,459 distinct layer-to-layer comparisons.
+Full architecture, dataset, and extraction details are in Appendix \ref{app:empirical_scale}.
 The goal of these experiments is not to analyze the specific similarities for any given pair of layers, but rather to empirically validate the properties and theoretical connections described in the previous sections through a large-scale analysis.